Fishery Improvement Project Participation – Sample MOU

 1) Purpose.
 The purpose of this MOU is to define the scope of a collaboration between WWF and Participant to support the fishery improvement projects listed in Appendix A (the “FIPs”).
 The FIPs aim to guide these fisheries towards environmental sustainability and ultimately Marine Stewardship Council (“MSC”) certification by providing parameters for how FIP Participants should engage in the FIPs, support their implementation, and communicate their engagement in them.

 2) Specific Objectives.
 The parties’ objectives for this MOU are:

 a.
-Supporting effective implementation of the FIPs, with the ultimate aim of the fisheries entering into MSC full assessment (with a reasonable likelihood of success, as determined by an external FIP consultant experienced in applying the MSC standard, by a date not to exceed 5 years since the start date of the FIP ).
+Supporting effective implementation of the FIPs, with the ultimate aim of the fisheries entering into MSC full assessment (with a reasonable likelihood of success, as determined by an external FIP consultant experienced in applying the MSC standard within 5 years since the start date of the FIP.

 b.
 Establishing principles of engagement and conduct for recognized FIP participants and WWF.